ERASE Brings Human Trafficking Investigations Course to N.C.

 Police Officers Attend Human Trafficking Investigations Course

-Dianne Kemppainen-Ziacsik from the local non-profit, 5Sparrows, spoke about their efforts of providing survivor services and community outreach.
+Dianne Kemppainen-Ziacsik from a local non-profit, 5Sparrows, spoke about their efforts of providing survivor services and community outreach.
 5Sparrows is helping the community in the fight against human trafficking with several different programs they run.

-Human Trafficking Investigations & Training Institute
+Human Trafficking Investigations & Training

 For more information on the class or about donating please contact Sandra Sparks of ERASE Child Trafficking at 800-819-3727.